-Juno Beach was one of five beaches of the Allied invasion of German-occupied France in the Normandy landings on 6 June 1944 during the Second World War.
+Juno Beach was one of five beaches of the Allied invasion of German-occupied France in the Normandy landings.
+The landings took place on 6 June 1944 during the Second World War.
 The beach covered the area from Courseulles, Bernières and Saint-Aubin-sur-Mer.
 Juno is located between the British beaches of Gold and Sword.

 The landings at Juno Beach were under Canadian leadership.
 Although there were no major defensive batteries along this stretch, the mines and obstacles set up by the Germans along the beaches, along with guns placed on the jetties in the ports, caused many fatalities.
-Through gritty determination, the Allied troops along this stretch managed to make important inroads on D-Day, reaching 16km inland, further than any other Allied forces that day.
+Through gritty determination, the Allied troops stationed along this stretch managed to make important inroads on D-Day.
+They reached 16km inland which was further than any other Allied forces that day.

 The footage below was shot by Sergeant Bill Grant on Juno Beach.
 It shows Canadian troops from the North Shore Regiment.